Posted on 18th December, 2018 by Jared Orlin

 - The online instruction stage, where learners work online with a computer or mobile device.
 Typically, this stage is dedicated entirely to online learning

 3) The Lab Rotation Model

 The Lab Rotation Model refers to the blended learning model where learners rotate on a fixed schedule between a traditional instruction seminar room and a computer lab for the individual completion of online training.
 It’s a very similar model to the Station Rotation, but the difference in this blended learning model is that the locations where the online and traditional learning are carried out are separated, and not within the same room.

-To learn more about how a blended learning programme from LEO Learning can help your organisation excel, contact us today.
+To learn more about how a blended learning program from LEO Learning can help your organization excel, contact us today.